 But similar to the previous generations coming of age with “Frankie” and “Elvis The Pelvis,” “The Fab Four” phenomenon didn’t always have parental approval.

-Author Dave Schwensen draws on both his books, The Beatles At Shea Stadium and The Beatles In Cleveland, to relive the impact of Beatlemania from both sides of the generation gap.
-Entertaining and informative, this presentation features a healthy dose of humor and opportunities for audience members to share their memories.
+Author Dave Schwensen draws on rare films, eyewitness accounts, personal experience, and both his books, The Beatles At Shea Stadium and The Beatles In Cleveland, to relive the impact of Beatlemania from both sides of the generation gap.
+Entertaining and humorous, (he’s a comedy coach for The Improv Comedy Clubs) and informative (he was there!), each presentation features a healthy dose of humor and audience interaction.
+A highlight of all Dave’s programs are the opportunities at the end for audience members to share their memories.

-This program is specifically designed for lifelong learners and senior centers and includes videos highlighting news and pop culture events from the early 1960’s, scenes of Beatlemania and performances by The Beatles.
-Video footage also includes an unforgettable elected official from 1964 who will explain how the group is a bad influence on the younger generation – and why the entire phenomenon is “Unbelievable.”
+Each program is designed for lifelong learners, 55+ events, historical societies, and senior centers.
+To enhance the stories, Dave includes videos of news and pop culture events, scenes of Beatlemania and performances by The Beatles.
+Video footage also includes an unforgettable elected official from 1964 who will explain why the group is a bad influence on the younger generation (your audience) – and why the entire phenomenon is “Unbelievable.”

-For more information, scheduling and pricing please use the contact link above.
+For more information, scheduling and pricing please email firstname.lastname@example.org, call 440-315-4077 or use the contact link above.
+Scroll down for reviews…

 City of North Olmsted Senior Center